 See what wonders restoration work creates at this rugged coastal promontory in San Mateo County.

-Thanks to community volunteers the 32-acre wetland park now has trails, red-legged frog ponds, and a revived habitat for the San Francisco garter snake, once North America’s most endangered reptile.
+Thanks to community volunteers, the 110-acre park now has trails, red-legged frog ponds, and a revived habitat for the San Francisco garter snake, once North America’s most endangered reptile.